-We love Fountain Abbey so much, we recommend it as a must when you visit Harrogate.
+We love Fountains Abbey so much, we recommend it as a must when you visit Harrogate.
 Do bring your wellies and your waterproofs, though.
 This is the heart of the British countryside.

 If you love to swim after a long day exploring Harrogate, we've got just the place for you: The Hydro swimming pool.
 The Hydro features an eight-lane 25 metre short-course competition standard swimming pool; a multi-purpose activity pool with moving floor, high board and springboard diving; a training pool for our learners.